OpenSlides/openslides-docker-compose/README.md

     ./server/build.sh

-By default, the admin user's login password is "admin".
+By default, the admin user's login password is `admin`.
 You can and should change it before you start the instance.
 To do so, make a copy of the example configuration file and add a secure password:

     cp -p ./secrets/adminsecret.env.example ./secrets/adminsecret.env

 To build and start the instance, run: